cyanel-it/linux_script_2024/README.md

 # linux_script_2024

+# Before to begin

+- Be sure you repect filename and result
+- Try a command in the terminal first to avoid side effects
+- Go step by step, try little pece of code first.
+As your program grow, complexity increase
+- Use samples to test your program

-# Practice 1
+# Practice - Parameter and math

-Create the first script « Add x to y »
+Create a script that takes two numbers as parameters and make an addition « Add x to y »

 ## Synopsis